danielRedhead/friendship-Colombia/README.md

 # The manuscript can be found at:

-- Evolutiona and Human Behavior: https://www.sciencedirect.com/science/article/abs/pii/S1090513822000484
+- Evolution and Human Behavior: https://www.sciencedirect.com/science/article/abs/pii/S1090513822000484
 - psyArxiv (preprint): https://psyarxiv.com/ekwu8/

 # Requirements for analyses: